ahaanlimaye/subscript/README.md

 3. Configure how many sentences to wait before pausing
 4. Toggle the extension on/off

-## Future Plans

-- Support for additional languages
+## Known Limitations (MVP)

+- Requires your own OpenAI API key (not provided)
+- Only works on YouTube videos with captions
+- Caching is per session and per chunk; clearing browser storage will remove chat history
+- Only tested on desktop Chrome
-- Vocabulary saving feature
+- No vocabulary saving or pronunciation features (yet)
-- Pronunciation guidance
-- Custom API integration options
-- Mobile version

-## Privacy
+## Privacy & Data

-Your API key is stored locally in your browser and is never sent to any server other than OpenAI for translation purposes.
+- Your OpenAI API key and settings are stored locally in your browser using Chrome's storage APIs
+- No data is sent anywhere except directly to OpenAI for translation/chat
+- No tracking or analytics

 ## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Contributions, bug reports, and feature requests are welcome!
+Please open an issue or submit a pull request.

 ## License